-Investigative Practice is a brand new series of experimental seminars developed by The Centre for Investigative Journalism especially for the 2018 Logan Symposium: Conspiracy.
-Over the course of the series invited guests and attendees will have the opportunity to learn the tools, tactics and strategies of traditional and emergent investigations; from some of the world’s foremost journalists, thinkers and doers.
+Investigative Practice is a series of experimental seminars developed by The Centre for Investigative Journalism especially for the 2018 Logan Symposium: Conspiracy.
+Over the course of the series invited guests and attendees were given the opportunity to learn the tools, tactics and strategies of traditional and emergent investigations; from some of the world’s foremost journalists, thinkers and doers.

-Each session will have an expert Chair and Panel, but the discussion will be open, informal and participatory, we intend that everyone present will get a chance to contribute their own perspectives and ask questions.
-They will last 60 mins and aim to:
+Each session included an expert Chair and Panel, but the discussion was open, informal and participatory, with the intention that everyone present had a chance to contribute their own perspectives and ask questions.

 - Address hurdles and contradictory elements between emerging techniques and traditional practice.

-- Foster interdisciplinary collaboration between journalists, hackers, academics, artists and activists in order to challenge the status quo and investigate abuses of power.
+- Foster interdisciplinary collaboration between journalists, hackers, academics, artists and activists in order to challenge power and investigate abuses and injustice.

-- Create a network made up of people with a variety of perspectives on the issues, from academia to professional practitioners.
+- Create a network made up of people with a wide range of perspectives on the issues, from academia to professional practitioners.

-- Initiate a working legacy for the Logan Symposium that keeps people active in the time between conferences.
+- Initiate a working legacy for the Logan Symposium that records and disseminates some of the expertise brought together for the event.

 Friday 19th, 09:45-10:45

 While the mainstream media withers, investigative practice is thriving, but it’s easy to lose sight of who’s funding it; big tech companies and philanthropic foundations, partisan NGOs and think-tanks.
 As investigative journalism becomes funded by practitioners outside its traditional field, are journalists still calling the tune?